Randy I. Dorn

 - Is lead governmental relations/liaison with the state Legislature and Governor for financial/budget purposes.

-The Special Assistant for Legal Affairs is responsible for coordinating legal services for the agency.
-The Special Assistant for Legal Affairs:
+The Chief Legal Officer is responsible for coordinating legal services for the agency.
+The Chief Legal Officer:

 - Acts as an initial resource for legal questions arising within the agency.

 - Serves as a liaison to the Attorney General’s Office for litigation and general legal advice.

 - Coordinates agency rule-writing and monitors rulemaking efforts.

 Jami Peterson, Executive Assistant | Jami.Peterson@k12.wa.us | 360-725-6343